Forgot password

 Just when you thought Skyrim was amazing enough...

-As of the release of The Elder Scrolls V: Skyrim Special Edition on the Xbox One, this means that you’ll get to enjoy mods with your RPG experience on consoles.
+With the release of The Elder Scrolls V: Skyrim Special Edition on the Xbox One, you can enjoy mods with your RPG experience on consoles.
 Here are the best Skyrim Xbox mods you can get right now.

 Recommended Videos